ojas-chaturvedi/NLP-Gun-Legislation/poster-presentation/main.md

 ## Research Question

-What insights can a multi-model sentiment analysis reveal about the framing of legislation containing the word 'gun' introduced in the U.S. Congress between the 107th and 118th sessions (2001-2024)?
+What insights can a multi-model sentiment analysis reveal about the framing of legislation containing the word 'gun' introduced in the U.S. Congress between the 107th and 117th sessions (2001-2023)?

 ## Hypothesis

-The sentiment analysis of U.S. Congressional bills containing the term 'gun' from the 107th to 118th sessions demonstrates a clear trend of increasing polarization in legislative language.
+The sentiment analysis of U.S. Congressional bills containing the term 'gun' from the 107th to 117th sessions demonstrates a clear trend of increasing polarization in legislative language.
 This analysis indicates that over time, bills have increasingly adopted more definitive stances, either strongly favoring gun control measures or advocating for gun rights, mirroring the deepening societal and political divide on gun-related issues.

 ## Background / Context

-### Contextualizing the Gun Control Debate

-**Historical and Contemporary Landscape**: The gun control debate in the United States has deep historical roots, tracing back to the Second Amendment.
-This debate has intensified, especially in light of events like the Sandy Hook and Parkland shootings, which have spurred legislative actions at both federal and state levels.
-Advocates on both sides, pro-gun and pro-control, present starkly contrasting views, reflecting the nation's divided stance.
+The gun control debate in the United States holds deep historical roots, tracing back to the Second Amendment.
+This longstanding debate has gained increased momentum in recent years, impacted by events such as the tragic Sandy Hook and Parkland shootings [4].
+These incidents have triggered legislative responses at both federal and state levels.
+Within this environment, proponents of gun rights and gun control advocacy groups are getting more increased divergent viewpoints, highlighting the nation's polarization on the matter.

-**Public Opinion and Policy**: Public opinion on gun-related issues, often measured through surveys and reflected in media coverage, has shown significant variation and intensity.
-This fluctuating public sentiment influences political discourse and shapes legislative priorities, demonstrating a complex interplay between societal attitudes, political ideologies, and policy-making.
+Public opinion regarding gun-related issues has been subject to significant fluctuations, and its influence on political discourse and legislative priorities cannot be underestimated.
+The variability and intensity of public sentiment, often gauged through surveys and reflected in media coverage, contribute to the complexity between societal attitudes, political ideologies, and policy-making.

-**Legislative Responses and Diversity**: In response to these debates, the U.S. Congress has introduced a broad spectrum of bills concerning gun regulation and rights.
-This legislative diversity is seen in measures ranging from the proposed Assault Weapons Ban to laws expanding concealed carry rights, reflecting the evolving stance on gun-related matters across the nation.
+The U.S. Congress has grappled with this debate by introducing a wide spectrum of bills related to gun regulation and rights.
+This legislative diversity manifests in proposed measures ranging from the Assault Weapons Ban to laws expanding concealed carry rights, mirroring the evolving stance on gun-related matters across the nation [4].

 ### Rationale for Using Sentiment Analysis

-**Advancing Beyond Traditional Analysis**: While traditional legislative analysis focuses on legal and policy aspects of bills, it often overlooks the emotional and psychological dimensions.
-The integration of sentiment analysis permits a deeper exploration of the emotional tone and rhetorical strategies embedded in legislative language, thus providing a more holistic understanding of these bills.

-**Technological Innovations in Analyzing Legislative Text**: The advancements in Natural Language Processing, including tools like text mining and machine learning algorithms, offer innovative methods to dissect the nuances in legislative bills.
-This approach can unearth underlying sentiments and framing strategies, offering insights into how legislators craft their message on gun-related issues.
+In addressing the complexities of the gun control debate, this study adopts a new approach by integrating sentiment analysis into the analysis of legislative language.
+While traditional legislative analysis predominantly scrutinizes legal and policy aspects, it often neglects the emotional and psychological dimensions that are interwoven within legislative texts.
+This study aligns with recent advances in Natural Language Processing (NLP), including text mining and machine learning algorithms, which have introduced innovative methods to dissect the nuanced layers of legislative bills [5].

-**Filling the Research Gap in Legislative Analysis**: Despite its wide application in various fields, sentiment analysis remains relatively unexplored in the realm of gun control legislation.
-This project seeks to bridge this gap, aiming to shed light on the linguistic patterns and emotional undertones in gun control bills and how these may reflect broader societal and political sentiments.
-The findings have the potential to inform future legislative drafting and political strategy, contributing to a more nuanced understanding of this pivotal issue.
+Furthermore, the application of sentiment analysis to the domain of gun control legislation remains relatively unexplored, representing a significant research gap.
+By leveraging insights from related research fields and building upon advances in sentiment analysis, this project aspires to show the linguistic patterns and emotional undertones concealed within gun control bills [3].
+This endeavor seeks to provide a nuanced understanding of how emotions and rhetorical strategies shape legislative language and the potential ramifications of these linguistic elements on societal and political sentiments.

+In essence, this study endeavors to bridge the divide between traditional legislative analysis and the evolving landscape of sentiment analysis.
+By doing so, it contributes to a more holistic understanding of legislative rhetoric and its emotional underpinnings, offering insights that can inform future legislative drafting, policy decisions, and political strategies in the contentious arena of gun control [4].

 ## Definitions